Amalric of Nesle: Old age

 During Baldwin IV's reign the Ayyubid ruler Saladin united the Muslim-ruled lands of Egypt and Syria, encircling the Kingdom of Jerusalem.
 He invaded the kingdom in 1177, while the Frankish army was on campaign in northern Syria.
 The young king, though inexperienced and gravely ill, rode out to meet Saladin with the few knights who had remained in the kingdom.
 Patriarch Amalric was left in charge of Jerusalem, but the city was stripped of troops.
 The Franks, though severely outnumbered, decisively defeated Saladin at the battle of Montgisard.
 The ailing king's sister and heir presumptive, Sibylla, unexpectedly married Guy of Lusignan, a knight from Poitou, in early 1178, and a dangerous rift appeared in the kingdom's nobility between those who supported Guy and those who opposed him.

 The Third Lateran Council, the most important council of the Catholic Church in decades, was held in March 1179.
 Both Amalric and the Latin patriarch of Antioch, Aimery of Limoges, were too old to embark on a long sea voyage.
-Amalric was represented by the prior of the Holy Sepulchre, Peter.
-The delegates from the crusader states included the archbishop of Tyre, William; the archbishop of Caesarea, Heraclius; the bishops of Sebastea, Bethlehem, and Tripoli; and the abbot of Mount Zion.
+The prior of the Holy Sepulchre, Peter, represented Amalric.
+The delegates from the crusader states included Archbishops William of Tyre and Heraclius of Caesarea; the bishops of Sebastea, Bethlehem, and Tripoli; and the abbot of Mount Zion.
 Their ranks were too low for their voices to be heard, and the interests of the crusader states went ignored.
 Hamilton believes that Western aid might have been secured if the two patriarchs had attended, as they would have taken precedence over all the prelates except the pope.

 Amalric died on 6 October 1180.
-Ten days later, the archbishop of Caesarea, Heraclius, was chosen by Agnes to succeed him, spurning William of Tyre.
+Ten days later, Agnes chose the archbishop of Caesarea, Heraclius, to succeed him, spurning William of Tyre.
 Heraclius was accused of many moral failings but took political initiative, which "must have been a welcome change" according to Hamilton.

 Assessment

-William of Tyre, who knew Amalric very well and whom Amalric had consecrated as archbishop, was not fond of Amalric.
+William of Tyre was not fond of Amalric, though Amalric had consecrated him as archbishop.
 William described the patriarch as "reasonably well educated but bereft of intelligence and virtually useless".
 Hamilton sees some merit in William's judgement, arguing that Amalric left little impression on the politics of the kingdom and lacked the leadership qualities that the kingdom needed, especially after its society divided into factions upon King Amalric's death, but concedes that being out of favor at court because of annulling King Amalric's marriage to Agnes may not have entirely been the patriarch's fault.
 Hamilton notes that Amalric performed no acts of piety that might have made him a reputable religious leader, that the only alms he gave were for his own requiem, and that he instituted no special prayer for the kingdom in perilous moments such as Saladin's 1177 invasion.
 Hamilton concludes:

 No other Latin patriarch had ruled for so long: no other had made so little contribution to the life of the kingdom and of the church.